google/applied-machine-learning-intensive/v2/04_classification/03_classification_with_tensorflow/slides.md

 <!--
 'ca' is a count of major blood vessels colored by fluoroscopy.
 The values are 0, 1, 2, or 3 and are limited by biology.

 'thal' relates to a heart defect.
-The column answers the questions: Does it exist?
-Is it reparable?
+The column answers the following two questions.
+Does it exist?
+Is it repairable?

-You might notice that the values on the slides for some of these columns differ from the documentation.
+You might notice the values on the slides for some of these columns differ from the documentation.
 For instance, the documentation for 'ca' states that the values range from 0-3, but there are 4s in the data.
 And the documentation for 'thal' says that the values are 3, 6, and 7, but the actual values in the data are 0, 1, 2, and 3.

 The takeaway from this is that you should always read the documentation, but you should also always look at the data and verify that the documentation is accurate.
 When there are questions, you should do research.
 If you are in contact with the source of the data, ask for clarification.
 Though documentation is great and can really help in data science, the dataset itself is the actual ground truth.
 -->